 - Strategic cyberthreat intelligence is a broader term usually reserved for a non-technical audience.
 It uses detailed analyses of trends and emerging risks to create a general picture of the possible consequences of a cyberattack.
 Simply put, it asks the question: “Given our technical landscape, what’s the worst that can happen?”
 This information is often presented to high-level decision makers within an organization, like board members, so it focuses on broader impacts.
 Some examples include whitepapers, policy documents, and publications distributed within the industry.

-- Tactical threat intelligence offers more specific details on threat actor tactics, techniques, and procedures, also known as TTPs.
+- Tactical threat intelligence offers more specific details on threat actors’ tactics, techniques, and procedures, also known as TTPs.
 It’s intended for a predominantly technical audience and helps them understand how their network might be attacked based on the latest methods attackers use to achieve their goals.
-Tactical cyberthreat intelligence is usually reserved for the people in an organization directly involved with protecting the network.
+They look for Indicators of Compromise (IOCs) evidence like IP addresses, URLs, and system logs to use to help detect future data breach attempts.
+Tactical, evidence-based threat intelligence is usually reserved for security teams or the people in an organization directly involved with protecting the network.

 - Operational threat intelligence helps IT defenders understand the nature of specific cyberattacks by detailing relevant factors like nature, intent, timing, and sophistication of the group responsible.
 Operational threat intelligence is where you get into secret agent stuff like infiltrating hacker chat rooms.
 Less experienced threat groups might discuss their evil deeds online, but the good ones probably won’t, so operational intelligence can mean playing the long game.
 Still, all facets of cyberthreat intelligence are necessary for a comprehensive threat assessment.